 Firstly, this image is of a prototype Xbox Series X. So we may never see this port on the final model, as often prototypes have a bunch of extra ports and things that don't appear on the final product.

-Secondly, while this port could be for external storage, we don't actually know how it would work - and it could be quite expensive.
+Secondly, while this port could be for external storage, we don't actually know how it would work - and it could be quite expensive, which doesn't bode well for the Xbox Series X price.

 As Thurrott points out, considering the high-performance specs that the Xbox Series X is likely to be packing under the hood, the external storage will need to be able to quick - and powerful enough - to keep up.